Actually, that was sarcasm, in case you couldn't tell. Surprisingly enough, I really don't like owing money to Uncle Sam. But I do like my CPA.

 Big company classes have all the negatives of big company products above, since instructors are required to use the company's products, methods, and scripts.
 However, in a class, you get a teacher to explain the book to you.
 The problem with this is that the teacher usually isn't very good.

 Big companies and institutions (like universities) don't pay instructors very well.
 As a result, the instructors they do have are usually quite new to test prep.
-The first company I worked for (nine years ago) sent me out to teach after training me for a grand total of two days!
+The first company I worked for (in 2007) sent me out to teach after training me for a grand total of two days!
 They paid me about $25 an hour while they were billing clients about five times that.
 No joke.

 After a year or so, a big company's instructors usually 1. go on to a "normal" job, or, less often, 2. become independent tutors (a job in which they can make much more money than working as a tutor for a big company).